 It’s a classy & elegant stencil serif with high contrasts.
 Barbour is designed to be used for editorial purposes such as magazines, posters and covers.
 You could call it a typical display face.
 The cut out letters in it’s specimen PDF (Ed. note: a type specimen is a publication in which a typeface is shown and presented, detailing what fonts the typeface consists of) are not set in the typical pangram (Ed. note: hi, it’s me again. in case you forgot, pangram is a sentence that uses all the letters of the alphabet at least once.
 Ok, bye!) ‘the quick brown fox jumps over the lazy dog’ but instead uses hiphop references.

-That’s cool, but how do you actually promote your products?
+That’s cool, and how do you actually promote your products?

 Lately we’ve been trying to build an audience before releasing the font.
 This means shouting about it on Twitter, Facebook and Instagram.
 Posting some stuff on Dribbble and Behance.
 Our fonts are getting picked up by blogs, so that certainly helps.
 Bothering people who run blogs is another promotion technique that we certainly don’t use enough.
 We also get a lot of hits through our free samples.